 The extreme elements start to move once each side is polarized, and the target group has been dehumanized by the majority to the point that they are willing take action.
 The build-up to the executive step begins with the installation of special facilities for dealing with the targeted group, and the arming of paramilitary teams and “special” units.
 Often, at this stage, the targeted are moved to places where they can easily be monitored and controlled.
 This is usually done in public due to the feeling that the law will not apply and the fact that the target feels safe.

 In most cases, it is at this stage that real protection can be provided.
-This is the last opportunity to prevent a real atrocity, whether it’s through foreign or diplomat intervention.
+This is the last opportunity to prevent a real atrocity, whether it’s through foreign military or diplomat intervention.
 This is also dependent on both the political will of foreign nations and the relationship between the members of the national leadership.

 7. Extermination